ihsanberahim/CursorDocs/nuxtjs/docs.md

 #### `layoutTransition` and `pageTransition`

 You can define transition properties for the `<transition>` component that wraps your pages and layouts, or pass `false` to disable the `<transition>` wrapper for that route.
-You can see a list of options that can be passed [here](https://vuejs.org/api/built-in-components.html#transition) or read [more about how transitions work](https://vuejs.org/guide/built-ins/transition.html#transition).
+You can see [a list of options that can be passed](https://vuejs.org/api/built-in-components.html#transition) or read [more about how transitions work](https://vuejs.org/guide/built-ins/transition.html#transition).

 You can set default values for these properties [in your `nuxt.config`](/docs/api/nuxt-config#layouttransition).